ryanvmenezes/lawlers-law/README.md

 This oft-repeated phrase by Clippers television broadcaster Ralph Lawler has been the subject of my personal fascination for a long time.
 Now it's the subject of an L.A.
 Times story.

 The code and data contained here outline my process for the analysis behind the story.
+I used python (version 3.6) and R (3.4).

 ## Part 1: Getting the data